emissary-ingress/emissary/docs/howtos/cert-manager.md

 ## Install Cert-Manager

 There are many different ways to [install cert-manager](https://docs.cert-manager.io/en/latest/getting-started/install.html).
-For simplicity, we will use Helm.
+For simplicity, we will use Helm v3.

 1. Add the `jetstack` repository.
     ```bash